The Florida Paleontological Society’s Gary S. Morgan Student Research Award

 For this competition, the FPS has allocated an award of up to $1000.
 The grant’s purpose is for expenditures such as (but not restricted to) field work, museum research travel, laboratory analyses, research materials, etc. It is not intended to fund travel to scientific meetings, indirect (overhead) costs, salaries, or wages.
 Deadline for receipt of proposals is 1 December.

-Applications must be postmarked on or before the deadline and be sent to the Awards Chairman at the address listed below.
+Applications must be received on or before the deadline and be sent to the Awards Chairman via email.
 Applications will be reviewed by committee and judged based on the following criteria: (1) merit of proposed research, (2) feasibility of project, (3) clarity of expression, and (4) strength of recommendation letter from faculty sponsor.
 The screening/award committee shall consist of both professional and avocational paleontologists.
 The Awardee will be notified after 15 December and the FPS Treasurer will send a check for the requested amount (up to $1000) to the recipient.

 It is expected that, during or after completion of the research, the recipient(s) will present results of their discoveries in the form of (1) a short article of a non-technical nature to be published in the FPS Newsletter and/or (2) a talk presented at an FPS meeting.
 In the event of the latter, the student’s travel expenses to the meeting shall be paid by the FPS (this expense should not be included in the submitted proposal).